TritonDataCenter/sdc-docker/docs/images.md

 ## sdc-docker storage of per-user Docker image data

 Sdc-docker needs to store (a) the docker image tags per user, and (b) the set of pulled docker images per user.

-TODO: describe how those will be stored (presumably in Moray).
+These will be in moray.
+Buckets:

+1. `docker_image_tags`: Per-user mapping of docker image tag to docker id (or IMGAPI image uuid?).
+   Columns:  `key` (unused), `owner_uuid`, `tag`, `image_id`.

+2. `docker_image_ids`: Per-user set of pulled docker image ids.
+   Columns:  `key` (unused), `owner_uuid`, `image_id`.

+3. `docker_tombstone_image_ids`: The set of docker image ids to be removed from IMGAPI *after a period of time* because they are no longer referenced by anyone, i.e. after the last user does `docker rmi ID` on that image.
+   Columns:  `key` (unused), `image_id`, `expires_at`.

+   Dev Note: We track the expiry time to allow reviving image layers.
+This allows IMGAPI to not page docker images in and out if there are, say, two users doing `docker pull foo; ...; docker rmi foo`.
+The foo image layers will be picked up by the second user, instead of having been dumped and needing to be downloaded from docker.io again.

+TODO: Specify indeces.
 One consideration is the lookups required for reference counting for removing images from IMGAPI that are no longer in use by any user (see Use Case 3 above).

 ## Why store docker native format in IMGAPI?